Luke5080/cisco-ise-dna-monitoring/README.md

 /admin/API/mnt/AuthStatus/MACAddress/<MAC>

 DNAC:
+/dna/intent/api/v1/user-enrichment-details
 /dna/intent/api/v1/client-detail
 /dna/intent/api/v1/issues
 ```

 ## Installation
-*Note: These scripts will only run in a Linux based environment.
-I plan to containerise all of these scripts in the future for ease of use*
-1. First, install all necessary package dependencies for the project to run by reading the `requirements.txt` file:

-    `pip3 install -r requirements.txt`
+1. To begin, build the Docker image using the Dockerfile:
+`docker build -t cisco_dna .`

+2. Run the docker image, and launch an interactive terminal:
+`docker exec -it <container-id> bash`

-2. Next, set up your environment for the script to run against.
+3. Next, set up your environment for the script to run against.
 In order to do this, you will need the following pieces of information:
 - URL of the Cisco ISE node which the data will be extracted from
 **NOTE: You DO NOT need to appened /admin/API/mnt to the URL**